supersphere-4/graphics-2024/README.md

     npm install

-3. Run the following command to start the app:      npm start
+3. Run the following command to start the app:

+    npm start

 4. In OBS, add a new Browser Source.

-5. Make sure the resolution of the browser source is set to 1920x1080, and that the URl is set to (localhost:3000).
+5. Make sure the resolution of the browser source is set to 1920x1080, and that the URL is set to localhost:3000.
 If done right, you should see everything on screen!